-&lt;sup>2 E.G. Press Emergency Powers act, 1931, Defence of India Rules, 34.
+2 E.G. Press Emergency Powers act, 1931, Defence of India Rules, 34.

-essential for the continuation of a democracy that it be critiqued in order to prevent it from being crippled.
+Article 19 does not permit restrictions on freedom of expression and speech based only on the arousal of "disaffection or negative sentiments toward the government" (2).
+It is essential for the continuation of a democracy that it be critiqued in order to prevent it from being crippled.
 One should not mindlessly adhere to old sayings.
 We live in a free country where people may say and do anything they want.
 If we voted for the government, we can say what we think about it.
 This is fundamental to our democratic system.
 If citizens did not have the freedom to criticise their own representation, there would be no distinction in between democracy and a monarch.
 Idealistically, there should be no rule restricting the freedom of thought and expression, but because there cannot be such a thing as full or unrestricted liberty because that would result to anarchy or chaos, we have constraints on liberties, but these restrictions must be acceptable.
-Sedition's uneven journey in Free India As independent India met to draft its own Constitution on April 29, 1947, the basic rights subcommittee, led by Sardar Patel, presented the Constituent Assembly with a Provisional Independent Report on Fundamental Rights for its consideration.
-Article 8 (a) of the annexure to this report on Justiciable Fundamental Rights lists seditious speech as an example of the limitations on freedom of speech, stating that "Laws can be written to make it illegal to publish or say things that are treasonous, outrageous, blasphemous, slanderous, libelous, or insulting."
-In December, the Constituent Assembly discussed about the Article on Freedom of Speech and Expression 6.
+Sedition's uneven journey in Free India As independent India met to draft its own Constitution on April 29, 1947, the basic rights subcommittee, led by Sardar Patel, presented the Constituent Assembly with a Provisional Independent Report on Fundamental Rights for its consideration.3 Article 8 (a) of the annexure to this report on Justiciable Fundamental Rights lists seditious speech as an example of the limitations on freedom of speech, stating that "Laws can be written to make it illegal to publish or say things that are treasonous, outrageous, blasphemous, slanderous, libelous, or insulting."4 In December, the Constituent Assembly discussed about the Article on Freedom of Speech and Expression^{5 6}.
 Several rights and constraints, including "press freedom" and "beggary" prohibition, were discussed.
-Particularly in relation to "sedition", a revised Clause 2, Art.13 before the Legislature peruse: "Nothing about clause (1)(a) shall impact the application of any current legislation, or prohibit the State from creating any laws pertaining to defamation of character, defame, vilification, infractions against civility or moral standards or high treason or other aspects which diminish the State's safety.
-Munshi wished for this to be amended further to read: &lt;sup>3 Lok Sabha Secretariat.
+Particularly in relation to "sedition", a revised Clause 2, Art.13 before the Legislature peruse: "Nothing about clause (1)(a) shall impact the application of any current legislation, or prohibit the State from creating any laws pertaining to defamation of character, defame, vilification, 3 Lok Sabha Secretariat.
 2014.Constituent Assembly Debates, Official Report.
 Vol. III, 28-4-1947 to 2-5-1947.
-Sixth Reprint, New Delhi &lt;sup>4 Ibid. p 441.
+Sixth Reprint, New Delhi 4 Ibid. p 441.